Martlan97/BI11a-Ap/README.md

 ```commandline
 snakemake
 ```
-To only run a part of the workflow specify the desired output file(s) or folder use:
+To only run a part of the workflow specify the desired output file(s) or folder:
 ```commandline
 snakemake results/{filename}.csv

 snakemake results/gc_plots
 ```
 Alternatively the scripts can also be independently run directly from the commandline.
-All scripts have the same optional ```--input``` and ```--output``` options.
+All scripts have the same optional ```--input``` and ```--output``` parameters:
 ```commandline
 python workflow/scripts/{script}.py --input path/to/{inputfile}.csv --output path/to/{outputfile}.csv